apike/allenpike.com/_posts/2024-12-31-an-unreasonable-amount-of-time.md

 ---

-This is true of tricks, and also true of crafts.
+This is true of tricks, and also of crafts.

 The pianist whose fingers seem supernaturally nimble, the presenter whose message seems viscerally compelling, and the artist whose paintings seem impossibly realistic all wield the same magic: they’ve invested more time than you’d expect.

-It can be difficult, psychologically, to commit yourself to spend an extreme amount of time and attention towards a goal.
+It can be difficult, psychologically, to commit yourself to spend an extreme amount of time and attention towards a goal, no matter how worthwhile.
 Doing impossible things feels, well, impossible.

 That’s why, generally, the approach is to start small, then increment.
 [Do something, so you can change it.](https://allenpike.com/2023/do-something-so-we-can-change-it) Get your reps in.
 Evolve your complex system from a simple one that works.